0eti/.config/README.md

 ## General Overview

 Spent a long time trying to make vim into vscode.
-Kinda worked, but became a headache to maintain.
+Kinda worked, but was unstable and gradually became a migraine to maintain.

 For my case, I found it significantly easier to bring vscode closer to vim (via vim emulation).
-This convenience comes at the cost of performance (esp in larger files).
-I tried using vscode+vim/nvim without emulation, but it unfortunately doesn't play nice with other extensions.
+However, this convenience came at the cost of performance, especially for larger files.
+I tried using vscode+vim/nvim without emulation, but it unfortunately didn't play nice with other extensions.

 - vscode
   - setup tailored for typescript